lopezdsr/sql-query/sqlref/sql_reference.md

 <img style="max-width: 422px;" usemap="#metaindexIndextypeImgMap" alt="syntax diagram for the different index types" src="./diagrams/metaindexIndextype-e8503d1efa7b58347dec342965985b39.svg" />
 </div>
 * MINMAX: Stores minimum or maximum values for a column for orderable types.
-* VALUELIST: Stores the list of unique values for the column for all types.
+* VALUELIST: Stores the list of unique values for the column for all types if the distict values in that column are low.
-* BLOOMFILTER: Uses bloom filter technique for byte, string, long, integer, or short types.
+* BLOOMFILTER: Uses bloom filter technique for byte, string, long, integer, or short types if the disctict values in that column are high.

 ```sql
 -- create an index on the columns temp, lat, lng, vid and city of the metergen sample table